kristyanne/fe-starter/README.md

 ## Overview

+Detailed information about the front end source and how get started with it can be found in the [Getting Started](#getting-started) section below.

-This README will contain information on how to set up and use the front-end of this project.
-Below is an overview of the various tools/features used in this project.
+Below is an overview of the various tools/features that are used in this project.
 While it is not essential that you are familiar with all of them in order to build and run the front-end, developers working on this project would find a working knowledge of gulp, sass, javascript and browserify to be helpful.

-Detailed information about the front end source and how get started with it can be found in the [Getting Started](#getting-started) section below.

 ### Features